You are using an outdated browser. To have the best experience use one of the following browsers:

 The entire wine growing year is spent working towards the grape harvest.
 Now every helping hand counts in the vineyards that have been run by families for generations.
 The harvest is the highlight of the year when the entire family comes together and helps.
 Harvesting is also painstaking manual labour, as every bunch of grapes must be checked individually.

 At last, it's done!

-When the precious grapes are finally safely handed over to the care of the cellar master, and the journey from the grape to the wine begins, then the relief is enormous.
+When the precious grapes are finally safely handed over to the care of the Chief Wine Maker, and the journey from the grape to the wine begins, then the relief is enormous.
 At last it’s time to take a short break, catch our breath and toast the successful harvest together.